Cultural Heritage Governance Research

 An architecture for mission integrity in community-based cultural-religious organizations.

-Cultural Development Zones — seven constitutional-choice principles, derived from five international cases across four legal systems, drafted to be inserted into the constituting documents of heritage organizations.
+Cultural Development Zones: seven constitutional-choice principles, derived from five international cases across four legal systems, drafted to be inserted into the constituting documents of heritage organizations.

 The argument

 The international heritage framework converges, instrument by instrument, at a single threshold each instrument explicitly declines to cross: the institutional level at which heritage communities exercise their stewardship.
-Faro, the World Heritage Convention, the Cultural Expressions Convention, and the Culture|2030 Indicators have each recognized heritage communities as right-holders, protected the physical sites that hold their work, defended the policy space for cultural practice, and measured culture’s contribution to sustainable development — and each stops at the same line.
+Faro, the World Heritage Convention, the Cultural Expressions Convention, and the Culture|2030 Indicators have each recognized heritage communities as right-holders, protected the physical sites that hold their work, defended the policy space for cultural practice, and measured culture’s contribution to sustainable development.
+Each stops at the same line.

 Cultural Development Zones is the architectural form heritage communities require to retain authorship of their own cultural practice across institutional pressure.
 The form integrates seven constitutional-choice principles, derived from cross-case adjudication of seven rival hypotheses against five international cases distributed across four legal systems.
 It draws on Ostrom’s commons-governance tradition and Wolterstorff’s account of inherent rights and justice-as-shalom.